Jiansung/GettingCleanData/Readme.md

 ---

 ## Explanation about the script
-The script largely consists of four parts
+The script largely consists of five parts

 1.Downloading and unzipping datasets
 2.Assigning datasets to respective variables